molview/molview_blog/_posts/2018-04-29-molview-will-stay-as-it-is.md

 this page from the loading popup on molview.org.
 So far five people have donated a total of 100$ (if you donated and are reading this, thank you very much, I appreciate your support!).
-This is enough to keep MolView online for roughly two years (which is great!), but unfortunately not enough for other endeavors.
+This is enough to keep MolView online for roughly two years, but not enough for other endeavors.

 I think it is time to face the fact that MolView is good enough as it is.
 Based on recent estimates there are about .6 million users a year, which is something that definitely makes me proud!
 But right now there is simply not enough traction to support further development.
-I do not have time to push this more (and for example write grant proposals), and despite the fact that some features are repeatedly requested (such as Lewis-dot diagrams), I think the vast majority of MolView users is already covered by the current feature set.
+I do not have time to push this more, and despite the fact that some features are repeatedly requested, I think the vast majority of MolView users is already covered by the current feature set.

-New features I personally found very interesting include a more sophisticated integration of MolView into other websites (embedding molecules with visualized bond angles for example), and providing MolView in other languages such as Spanish, French and Chinese (potentially making it easier to use for millions of younger students).
+New features I personally found very interesting include a more sophisticated integration of MolView into other websites, and providing MolView in other languages such as Spanish, French and Chinese.

 ## The bottom line

 I more or less officially announce that MolView will stay as it is right now, and that at this time no plans exist to change it.
 I will keep doing my best to answer support emails, and keep MolView online and accessible for free.
-I have no plans to add advertising to MolView.org, in part because I am a strong opponent of advertising in general (think about it, what would a world without advertising actually look like?).
-If anything happens that changes any of this, I will write about it on this blog.
+I have no plans to ever add advertising to MolView.org.

 ## Patreon page